 - How much do you want to spend on a new shower?

 There are four ways of getting the correct shower to go with your combi boiler.
-Depending on the design of your shower you may be able to use your existing shower fittings with a modern combi, although you likely won’t be able to use a fixed shower head.
+Depending on the design of your shower or material you use.
+Like tile or shower wall panels you may be able to use your existing shower fittings with a modern combi, although you likely won’t be able to use a fixed shower head.
 However, if you want a shower that’s going to be your best friend for years to come it’s best to opt for something bespoke, which means you get a shower that’s suited for the combi boiler and your preferred water pressure and flow rates.

 Shower flow rate